tewhatuora/api-standards/docs/api-development/11-State.md

 In some solution domains, API providers need to implement services that are process-driven, whether *short-running* (when a process can be completed within one consumer request) or *long-running* (the process persists over many requests and potentially long period of time).

 In these cases the 'state' of the process flow is usually important to the API consumer as it affects the actions a user can take next.
-RESTful APIs embody process workflow **MUST** provide a mechanism for the API consumer to retrieve the current state of their process.
+RESTful APIs that embody process workflow **MUST** provide a mechanism for the API consumer to retrieve the current state of their process.

 As process flows are typically very specific to the business solution domain an API is supporting, it is prudent to implement the specific state model and flow logic in a single logical component for ease of testing and maintenance.
 This can be done by interposing a **service orchestrator** as illustrated below.
 The service orchestrator takes care of dispatching requests to services appropriate for the current process position and keeping track of the overall process flow state.